Grandmother’s Corn Pudding

 - 1 tablespoon butter, softened

 - In a bowl, beat eggs and milk.
 Add corn and sugar; mix well.
 Cut bread into 1/2-in. cubes and place in a greased 9-in. square baking dish.
 Pour egg mixture over bread.
 Dot with butter.
-Bake, uncovered, at 350° for 50-60 minutes or until a knife inserted near the center comes out clean.
-Yield: 9 servings.
+Bake, uncovered, at 350° until a knife inserted in the center comes out clean, 50-60 minutes.